MicrosoftDocs/nav-content/dynamics-nav-app/ui-extensions-yodlee-bank-feeds.md

 ---
-title: Payment Reconciliation With the Envestnet Yodlee Bank Feeds Extension | Microsoft Docs
+title: Payment Reconciliation With the Envestnet Yodlee Bank Feeds Extension
 description: Describes the Envestnet Yodlee Bank Feeds extension, which links to bank accounts so you can and quickly reconcile payments.
 services: project-madeira
 documentationcenter: ''